Lactalis: A Global Dairy Powerhouse

 Company Plans

-Lactalis is focused on global expansion, increased market penetration, and product diversification.
-The company prioritizes eco-friendly packaging innovations and integrating AI and Big Data to enhance operational efficiency, particularly in Spain and Australia.
+Lactalis focuses on global expansion, increased market penetration, and product diversification.
+The company emphasizes eco-friendly packaging innovations and integrating AI and Big Data to enhance operational efficiency, particularly in Spain and Australia.
+Under the leadership of CEO Emmanuel Besnier and strategic insights from José Sáez, General Manager of Purchases and Supplies in Spain and Portugal, Lactalis continues to pursue growth and innovation.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.